Maritime Law Attorneys / Practice / Cruise Ship Strict Liability Law

 So it is commonly accepted that a common carrier is under a “special duty” beyond reasonable care to its vessel passengers.

-This special duty means that a cruise ship must see to it that the cruise vessel vacationers get to the port of safety safely.
+This special duty means that a cruise ship must see that the cruise vessel vacationers get safely to the port of safety.
 So cruise liners must exercise the highest degree of care.

 They must protect passengers carried for hire against physical injuries and other types of harm.
 (See New Jersey Steamboat Co. v.
 Brockett (1887) 121 U.S. 637, 645-646; See also Restatement (Second) of Torts Sec.
 314A (1965).)

-The special relationship between a common carrier of passengers and its hire comes from the fact that passengers entrust themselves to the cruise ship company’s protection and care.
+The special relationship between a common carrier of passengers and its hire comes from passengers entrusting themselves to the cruise ship company’s protection and care.
 (See, e.g., Holland America Cruises, Inc. v.
 Underwood (Fla.Dist.Ct.App.
 1985) 470 So.2d 19, 20. (the Court found that common carriers have a strict duty to protect passengers from crimes on ships for hire).).

-Cruise Ship Are Under Duty To Avoid Employee Rapes?
+Cruise Ships Are Under Duty To Avoid Employee Rapes?

 But also included are child rapes, sexual molestation, battery on shore, and other harms of a physical nature.
 (See also M.J.
 Norris, The Law of Maritime Personal Injuries, Sec.
 3:3, at 62-63; Sec.3:12, at 78 (4th ed.
 1990).).